-- Describe the methodology used to identify, evaluate and rate the adverse environmental effects and determine their significance, along with an explanation of the scientific rationale for choosing this methodology. - Describe the mitigation measures the applicant proposes to implement during the life of the project to reduce the potential adverse effects. - Describe the predicted residual adverse effects of the project and their significance after implementation of the proposed mitigation. - Describe any monitoring activities the applicant proposes to implement during the life of the project to verify the effectiveness of the proposed mitigation.
+- Describe any potential adverse effects of the project on the ecosystem components during the life of the project. - Describe the methodology used to identify, evaluate and rate the adverse environmental effects and determine their significance, along with an explanation of the scientific rationale for choosing this methodology.

+- Describe the mitigation measures the applicant proposes to implement during the life of the project to reduce the potential adverse effects. - Describe the predicted residual adverse effects of the project and their significance after implementation of the proposed mitigation. - Describe any monitoring activities the applicant proposes to implement during the life of the project to verify the effectiveness of the proposed mitigation.